IBM/csm-dach-cloud-native-labs/day-2/declarative.md

+## Deploying an application in a declarative way

+### Table of contents

+1. Namespace
+2. Secret
+3. Deployment
+4. Service
+5. Create the resources
+6. Log in to the database server

 We saw how to deploy applications in openshift.
 We did this in an imperative way, issuing the oc commands which tell the openshift cluster - via API calls - which is the new desired state of the cluster i.e. which operations must be performed.

 In this lab we are going to see how to do this in a declarative way: writting yaml files which define the desired state of the cluster, then just applying them to generate the openshift resources.